It’s never too late

 “I need to change my life.
 I deserve better!”

-Marina checked her wallet, which held a decent sum, and thought:
+Mary checked her wallet, which held a decent sum, and thought:

 — No more buying wallpaper.
 I’m done!

-— Lucy, I get it.
+— Lisa, I get it.
 You married poorly.
 You need money for school, for the apartment.
 But I can’t keep working like a mule.
 I suggest you get a job, like me.
 You can study part-time.
 And if your husband’s no good, divorce him—don’t follow my example.
 You can’t undervalue your life, sacrificing for someone who doesn’t deserve you.
 Think about it!

-Marina visited a beauty salon.
+Mary visited a beauty salon.
 Hesitating at the entrance, she nearly turned back.

 “What’s the point?
 Maybe I shouldn’t…”